 Jen Richards (SAG-AFTRA eligible, WGA eligible, pronouns: she/her) is a prolific activist, writer, and actor who has appeared on the series “True Trans,” “I Am Cait,” and multiple BuzzFeed videos.
 She has a supporting role in the upcoming feature film “Easy Living,” and is the lead and co-writer of the groundbreaking web series “Her Story.”

 Angelica Ross (SAG-AFTRA eligible, pronouns: she/her) is an actor, singer-songwriter, and philanthropist.
-Ross currently stars in “Her Story,” a new web series which explores the lives and loves of two trans women in L.A.
+Ross starred as Candy Ferocity in Ryan Murphy's "Pose" and in “Her Story,” a web series exploring the lives and loves of two trans women in L.A.
 As the founder of TransTech Social Enterprises, she directly engages communities to create opportunities for independence, freedom, and success through social entrepreneurial efforts, leadership development, education, and training.

 Rain Valdez (SAG-AFTRA, pronouns: she/her) was born in the Philippines and raised in Guam.
 She’s modeled for various designers in L.A. and studied acting at the Beverly Hills Playhouse, UCB, and Katt Shea.
 Valdez is the DA for “Transparent” Season 3.
 As an LGBT advocate and a mentor for the Transgender Economic Empowerment Program, she brings inspiration to youth so that their creativity can come to fruition as opposed to oppression.

 *The asterisk after “trans” is meant to include all transgender, non-binary, and gender nonconforming identities.

 Inspired by this post?
 Check out our audition listings!

 The views expressed in this article are solely that of the individual(s) providing them,